Where are Discover Credit Cards Accepted?

 How widely accepted are Discover Cards?

-Discover is accepted nationwide by 99% of the places that take credit cards.1 And around the globe, the Discover Global Network offers acceptance in 200 countries and territories.
-So you can earn rewards with Discover when you shop, order food and much more.
+Discover is accepted nationwide by 99% of the places that take credit cards.1 So, you can earn rewards with Discover when you shop, order food, and much more.

 As Discover is widely accepted, chances are high that your favorite gas station accepts Discover too.
-If you ever find a gas station that doesn’t welcome your card, you can call the customer service number on the back to let us know.
+If you ever find a gas station that doesn’t accept credit cards from Discover, you can call the customer service number on the back to let us know.
 We’ll work to add them.

 Can you rent a car with a Discover Card?